Upper Ramification Groups for Arbitrary Valuation Rings: Adic spaces (Zariski-Riemann spaces)

-This description of $Z'$ as the subset of $Y$ with the topology described as above shows that as a topological space, $Z'$ is identified with the topological space $\Spa(S^{-1}R, R)$ if we regard $S^{-1}R$ as a topological ring in which the sets $sR$ ($s\in S$) form a basis of neighborhoods of $0$ in $S^{-1}R$.
+are open for all $f,g\in R$ (see \cite{T}, Cor.
+3.4.7).\\\\ This description of $\tilde D^n$ as the subset of $Z'$ with the topology described as above shows that as a topological space, $\tilde D^n$ is identified with the adic space $\Spa(R, R^+)$ if we regard $R$ as a topological ring in which the sets $aR^+$ for non-zero elements $a$ of $\bar A$ form a basis of neighborhoods of $0$ in $R$ (\cite{H1}).
+However in this paper, we do not use the theory of adic spaces. \\\\ If $A$ is a complete discrete valuation ring, then $D^n=\tilde D^n$, and this space coincides, as a topological space, with the rigid analytic $n$ dimensional unit disc used by Abbes and Saito in \cite{AS1}.
+For the theory of rigid analytic spaces, see, for example \cite{A} and \cite{FK}.